mozfet/meteor-fullstack/FULLSTACK.md

 - Customizable Colors and Headers using SASS
 - CDN fronted media for web loads, local media for devices, for optimised download speeds
 - Seach Engine Optimization using Prerender.io
-- User Accounts: Password, Facebook, Google, LinkedIn, BioCryptology
+- User Accounts: Password, Facebook, LinkedIn
 - Mailgun integration for sending email validation and password reset notifications
 - Mailchimp integration for building email lists when new users register
 - Braintree Payment Gateway integration for accepting Credit Cards and PayPal